yueyaog/GeneShift/README.md

 __PBS Script:__

 The PBS script is used to submit a job on the palmetto cluster.
 The script loops through all the csv files in the 'data' and runs the classification on each file.
 The command line arguments can be changed in the pbs script and are as follows:
-- torch
-- pandas
+- file_name
-- matplotlib
+- threshold
-- scikit-learn
+- test_split
-- seaborn
+- epochs

 __Output:__